Aureliona1/Lite-Mapper/README.md

 lm-init -denon
 ```

 This will create your `script.ts` and `scripts.json` file.`lm-init` has a handful of options for setting up your map script.
-O view them all, run:
+To view them all, run:

 ```bash
 lm-init -help